MixinNetwork/developers.mixin.one/developers-docs/docs/dapp/overview.md

 Developers can easily implement powerful bots with functions such as transactions, paid content, and e-commerce.
 You can search for `7000101700` in Mixin Messenger to try a variety of selected bots.

-By default, every Mixin application that be created at Developer Dashboard will be a Mixin Messenger bot.
+By default, every Mixin application that be created at Developers Dashboard will be a Mixin Messenger bot.

 ### Features